A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 How you deal with these short term impulses will be really important in your ability to get the right stuff done (Steel & Klingsieck, 2016).

-2 sides of the same coin
+Two sides of the same coin

 Imagine you are standing at the foot of a big mountain.
 To get to the top will take some effort so our brain needs motivation.
 This motivation can come from us (intrinsic motivation) or from the outside world (extrinsic motivation).
 So we need the motivation to spend the energy to do stuff, but there is another part.

-Sometimes something gets in the way of our task.
+However, stuff can get in the way of our task.
 Maybe it is fear or anxiety.
 This block is procrastination i.e. putting off a task.
 For example, a fear of failure might cause you to put off trying the climb.
 So, you might stay at the bottom of the mountain where there is no fear of failure involved.

 When we want to do stuff we need to figure out is it a motivation issue, a procrastination issue, or a little bit of both.